alphagov/consent-api/README.md

 make install
 ```

+It will install poetry, our python dependencies manager, as well as the project dependencies.

 When running docker commands, you will need a few extra environment variables.
 Copy `.env.template` to `.env` and load it into your environment.